Moray Estate

-The Moray Estate in Edinburgh was an exclusive early 19th century building venture attaching the west side of Edinburgh's New Town.
+The Moray Estate, also known as the Moray Feu, is an early 19th century building venture attaching the west side of the New Town, Edinburgh.
 Built on an awkward and steeply sloping site, it has been described as a masterpiece of urban planning.

-Background
+History

 The ground, extending to 5.3 hectares, was acquired in 1782 by the 9th Earl of Moray from the Heriot Trust.
 The land contained Drumsheugh House, Moray House and its service block, and large gardens lying between Charlotte Square and the Water of Leith.

 In 1822 his son, Francis Stuart, 10th Earl of Moray, commissioned the architect James Gillespie (later known as James Gillespie Graham after marriage into the wealthy Graham family) to draw up plans to build over 150 huge townhouses on the land.
 The houses were set on large plots, even by surrounding New Town standards, and were complemented by a series of private gardens, most notably on the slopes of the Water of Leith.

 The scheme was curtailed on its south side due to the proposed new road and bridge (suggested and partly funded by John Learmonth who owned lands on the west bank of the Water of Leith), which culminated in the construction of Dean Bridge 1829/31.
 Land south of this road line, including the Drumsheugh House section, were not developed until later (parcelled with other lands in the West End).

 Sales were begun (from plan) by auction on 7 August 1822.
 Over and above the cost of the plot, purchasers agreed to a build cost of £2000 to £3000 (depending on the plot) and an annual fee of £30.
 A "penalty clause" also imposed a fine of £100 on buildings not completed within 30 months.
 If comparing these prices to the norm, even for the affluent New Town this was perhaps ten times more than might have been expected.
 While the houses were among the largest ever built, this clearly guaranteed an exclusivity from the outset.